Written by our Subject Matter Experts, Updated on January 20, 2021

 The bail amount can be set forth in the bail schedule for each county jail, or by a judge or magistrate.

-Many counties have bail schedules that show bail prices for different crimes.
+Many counties have bail schedules that show bail amounts by crime.
 These are starting points when it comes to bail amounts.
 If the arrested person is not a repeat offender who presents significant risk outside of the standard levels, the bail schedule will typically apply.
 Posting the bail amount on the bail schedule is the fastest way to be released from jail.

 The magistrate is an official who is below the judge.
 Magistrates often handle the process of setting the initial bail amount per county guidelines.
 They are used more frequently if bail schedules are not publicly accessible in their jurisdiction, and they handle lighter crimes like misdemeanors but also various felonies.
 A meeting can be set with the magistrate to push back on the bail amount set if the bail price was set at an unreasonable amount for the defendant.

 Bail amounts can be set by judges for more significant felonies.
-Judges are also involved in the bail amount if the defendant makes a claim against the initial bail amount set, especially when lawyers and an official complaint is filed.
-We often see this in the media when popular public figures are arrested and various court hearings are scheduled to determine if the bail amount can be adjusted, or if a ruling of “cash bail” only or even no-bail can be reduced to something more obtainable.
+Judges are also involved in the bail amount if the defendant makes a claim against the initial bail amount set, especially when lawyers are involved and an official complaint is being filed.
+We often see this in the media when popular public figures are arrested and various court hearings are scheduled to determine if the bail amount can be adjusted, or if a ruling of “cash bail” only or even no bail can be reduced to something more obtainable.

 Unfortunately, in states where the magistrate handles the setting of bail amounts, there can be a wide range of prices set.
 While there are rules and guidelines for magistrates to follow, it does not guarantee that judgment and bias won’t come into play.
 “Stereotyping” might be too facile to describe the behavior, but it’s not out of the question for magistrates and judges to draw unfair conclusions when it comes to the bail amount set.